misantronic/framewreck/README.md

 ### Template-Engine

-The template-engine is inspired by common engines like mustache or handlebars but wrecked down to a few main features which are currently variables, iterating an array and conditionals.
-Thus its size is minified and GZipped **< 500 bytes**.<br>
+The template-engine is inspired by common engines like mustache or handlebars but wrecked down to a few main features.<br>
+Minified and GZipped the engine is < 500 bytes.<br>
 All templates are wrapped in `<script type="x-tmpl-framewreck"></script>` and follow the `{{...}}`-syntax.<br>

 *Note:* This module is optional and not included in dist/framewreck.min.js<br>
 Dependencies: [Dom](#dom-module)

-Template-Example:
+#### Template-Example

 ```html
 <script id="template" type="x-tmpl-framewreck">
 	<h1>{{title}}</h1>